AEENI-UF/guides-and-tutorials/Git & Github Quickstart.md

 <img src="./img/Git clone.png"/>
 ![[Git clone.png]]

-A new folder containing the project will be created, Change directory to the project:
+A new folder containing the project will be created, it is called the `working directory` .
+Change directory to that folder:

 ```execute
 $ cd devhunt-edition-1-YOURREPONAME